pykale/transparentML/content/10-deep-cnn-rnn/quiz-sum-ref.md

 ## Quiz

 Complete [**Quiz 10**](https://docs.google.com/forms/d/e/1FAIpQLScI3FgQe80af8F14wc3DtDf20syzQ4S-vx3Zh2EcyKEL4AbYA/viewform?usp=sf_link) to check your understanding of this topic.
-You are advised to score at least 50% to proceed to the next topic.
+If you can score at least 50%, you are considered as having passed.

 ## Summary